slashinfty/bracketeer/Admins.md

 Upload a .json file to the bot.
 Possible types include `tournament` and `seeds`.

+If `seededPlayers=true`, then when you attempt to `!start` the tournament, the bot will provide you with a .json file to add the player's seeds.
+This could be a chess rating or ranking based on a leaderboard.

 ---

 The guide for users is available [here](Users.md).